Last Updated on November 22, 2025 by Jennifer Bell

-This black bean chocolate cake is vegan and gluten free.
-It’s sweet, fudgy, and totally satisfying.
-Give this a try if you’re looking for desserts made with black beans, like this easy black bean fudge, which is another great option.
+This black bean chocolate cake is one of my favorite nutritious desserts.
+It’s easy to make and tastes totally decadent.
+Give this recipe a try if you’re looking for nutrient-packed treats, like this easy black bean fudge, which is another delicious option.

 Main Ingredients and Substitutions